codex-agent-mem

 Scenario Profile Source tokens Pack tokens Saved not_modified Tools Lazy init Read-only

-Tools=4 refers to the minimal profile used by these fixtures.
-The standard profile exposes 17 tools for broader retrieval, governance, and audit workflows.
+Tools=4 refers to the pre-session-aware minimal profile used by these fixtures.
+In v1.0.1, minimal also includes mem_session_list, mem_scope_resolve, and mem_bootstrap_context, and the standard profile exposes 20 tools for broader retrieval, governance, and audit workflows.

 Runtime validation snapshot